-The power of platforms has been added to your bookmarks.
+The power of platforms has been saved

 Properly designed business platforms can help create and capture new economic value and scale the potential for learning across entire ecosystems.

 Ecosystems are dynamic and co-evolving communities of diverse actors who create new value through increasingly productive and sophisticated models of both collaboration and competition.
 Read more about our view of business ecosystems in the Introduction.